bmitchinson/old-preact-typescript-pwa-starter/README.md

 - Run `npm run watch` to start a development server. (`-p PORT`)
 - Make a cool app

+### To add SCSS + Prettier + ESLint with VSCode Autosave:
+-

 ### Notes
 By default, `.js` and `*js.map` files will be disabled from the file explorer in vscode.
 Simply edit the `.vscode/settings.json` file to edit these defaults.

+Additionally, the extensions needed for linting and formating on save are reccommended automatically upon opening the workspace.
+Check the extensions menu for the reccomendations, or reference the `.vscode/extensions.json` file.